 The reason for the plaque’s strange location is that it marks the geographical center of the Santa Clara Valley, which may be more familiar by its other moniker: Silicon Valley.
 The numbers, as it happens, spell out three words in binary.
 The six rows of numbers read as follows:

-For non-coders, go ahead and plug the code in here and select ‘ASCII’ from the ‘Character encoding’ menu for the answer.
-You need to break the code into 8 character blocks like this:
+For non-coders, go ahead and plug the above code in binary translator and select ‘ASCII’ from the ‘Character encoding’ menu to covert the binary string into text.
+But firstly, you need to break the code into 8 character blocks like this:

 01010011 01100001 1101110 01110100 01100001 0100000 01000011 01101100 1100001 01110010 01100001 0100000 01010110 01100001 1101100 01101100 01100101 1111001